OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 4. Run the script ( .\\CreateOfflineBundle.ps1> [parameters] ).
     * The scripts takes one parameters. *-MajorVersion*.
     * *MajorVersion* is the major OutSystems version that will be downloaded to the bundle.
-This can be "11"and its a mandatory parameter.
+This must be "11" and it is a mandatory parameter.

 5. When the script finish you will have a file named *OfflineBundle.zip* in the same path where you ran the script with everything inside needed to install OutSystems.